 New writing appears or is forthcoming in Poetry, Guernica, the American Poetry Review, Prac Crit, The Wolf, Crazyhorse, Five Points, The Common, The Margins, Visual Verse, Poems In Which, and Wildness.

 Poetry and prose have previously been featured in Virginia Quarterly Review, AGNI, Gulf Coast, McSweeney's Internet Tendency, DIAGRAM, Bellevue Literary Review, Painted Bride Quarterly, The Collagist, The Literary Review, Paperbag, Kartika Review, Lantern Review, The Best American Nonrequired Reading 2010, Letters: A Journal of the Yale Institute of Sacred Music, La Fovea, and Mead.

 A recipient of honors and fellowships from the Forward Prizes, Kundiman, the Saltonstall Foundation for the Arts, the Geraldine R. Dodge Foundation, and The Asian American Literary Review, his work has also been anthologized in Resist Much/Obey Little: Inaugural Poems to the Resistance, and the forthcoming Brooklyn Poets Anthology.
 He holds graduate degrees from Rutgers University and New York University.

-Born in New Jersey, he lives in Brooklyn and London.
+Born in New Jersey, he lives in Brooklyn.